muratk3n/thirdwave/en/README.md

 ---

 On the face of it, looks fine..
-More friends for Israel is a good thing (I do want them to exist, as a democracy).
+More friends for Israel is a good thing (I do want them to exist, also plz try to kill less Palestenians).
 But how'bout the backdrop?
 If ripping up an existing peace deal caused the hostility in the first place, then is lining up bunch of allies behind Israel simply a patch up?

 Wld US also strategically prefer an ME Cold War, or have everyone be in a concillatory / neutral state to both itself, Israel and